blackcoffeexbt/awesome-nip46-remote-nostr-signing-clients/README.md

-# Awesome NIP46 - Remote Nostr Signing
+# Awesome NIP46 - Nostr Connect - Nostr Remote Signing

 A list of Nostr clients that support NIP46 and a list of NIP46 remote signers.